drupaldiversity/administration/content-team/working-docs/social-media-policy.md

 - To cultivate a more inclusive Drupal community.
 - To give recognition to the diverse voices we have.
-- Transparency, public participation and collaboration
+- Transparency, public participation and collaboration.

 ## Audience
 *Who are we trying to reach?*